-Having a stable income is by far the most important factor for non-EU citizens when obtaining a mortgage in Germany.
+A stable income is the most crucial factor for non-EU citizens when obtaining a mortgage in Germany.
 Likewise to German nationals, foreigners must prove their income with wage slips or tax notices.

 In general, the higher your salary and the longer the employment agreement, the higher your chances of getting a mortgage and getting it at better terms&conditions.

 Foreign citizens can also use the help of a guarantor.
-It can be their relatives or acquaintances for example.
+It can be their relatives or acquaintances, for example.
 The guarantor should have a decent salary and no debts.
-He or she will pay your loan installments in case you no longer can cover it on your own.
+They will pay your loan installments in case you can no longer cover it on your own.